Asmedian/heroes-launcher/README.md

 # Heroes Launcher

-Launcher with all major projects from the community for the game Heroes of Might and Magic 3
+Launcher with all major community projects for Heroes of Might and Magic 3 game